nillith/xorshift256/readme.md

     npm install xorshift256

-If used in browsers that don't support es6, transpire is not need but polyfill is required.
+If used in browsers that don't support es6, transpire is not needed but polyfill is required.

 Node.js